pydio/pydio-doc-admin-guide/1_installation_guide/6_pydio_requirements.md

 ## Core Installation

 ### Basic requirements
-For the most common case, Pydio only requires a web-server equipped with **PHP 5.3 or later**.
-PHP 5.4 or later is however recommended to make the most of the language.
+For the most common case, Pydio only requires a web-server equipped with **PHP 5.4 or later**.
 Basic PHP extensions required are mcrypt, mbstring, gd and dom-xml.

 Some plugins may require additional extensions / libraries to be available on the server.